srinman/aks-cicd/hub-spoke-cd/README.md

 ## Prerequisites

-- Hub cluster with managed identity configured
+- **Hub cluster with workload identity enabled** (recommended) or managed identity configured
+- **Azure AD application with federated credentials** for workload identity (see setup guide)
+- **Service account** in hub cluster configured for workload identity
-- Hub cluster managed identity has "Azure Kubernetes Service Cluster Admin Role" on spoke cluster
+- **RBAC permissions**: Workload identity service principal should have "Azure Kubernetes Service Cluster Admin Role" on spoke cluster(s)
-- Spoke cluster created (via Terraform or Azure CLI)
+- Spoke cluster created (via Terraform or Azure CLI) with local admin disabled
 - kubectl configured with hub cluster context
 - Azure CLI installed and authenticated
-- **Terraform** (optional, for automated cluster discovery - see `terraform/` directory)
+- **Terraform** (optional, for automated cluster discovery and workload identity setup)

-> **New Feature**: This guide now includes Terraform integration for automated spoke cluster discovery.
-Use `scripts/terraform-deploy.sh` for fully automated deployment or explore the `terraform/` directory for custom configurations.
+> **🏆 Recommended Setup**: This guide now uses **Azure Workload Identity** as the primary authentication method.
+For setup instructions, see [WORKLOAD-IDENTITY-SETUP.md](WORKLOAD-IDENTITY-SETUP.md).
+Terraform automation is available in the `terraform/` directory.

 ## Overview